Kurzweil Music Systems: K2xxx synthesizers

-The K2500, released in 1996, was a substantial improvement to the K2000, increasing polyphony to 48 voices and onboard RAM capacity to 128MB.
+The K2500R and K2500/K2500X, released in 1995 and 1996 respectively, were substantial improvements to the K2000R and K2000, increasing polyphony to 48 voices and supporting up to 128MB of sample RAM.
 The K2500 and later K2600 models can have a single patch running 192 virtual oscillators.
-There were also a number of other minor improvements as well as sound expansion options (daughterboard + 8mb piano expansion, 8MB orchestral expansion ROM, 8MB contemporary instruments ROM).
+There were also a number of other minor improvements as well as sound expansion options (daughterboard including 4MB piano ROM expansion, 8MB orchestral ROM board and 8MB contemporary ROM board).

 The K2500 was available in 7 versions: